 About GLO: Skills Sessions

-Now, we have expanded to include even more Professional Development options for all Student Group Executives.
 Hosting sessions twice a month, we hope to bring a wider variety of topics to meet the diverse needs of Student Groups on campus!
+While the target audiences are students in leadership roles in their clubs, all students are welcome at these sessions.

 Anti-Oppression & Systems Thinking: by Alberta Public Interest Research Group